lacanoid/pgddl/ROADMAP.md

 - use ONLY when appropriate
 - improve support for non superusers (more testing, etc)
-- improve dumping of comments (be quiet on NULL comments)
+- improve dumping of comments (be quiet on NULL comments) Currently NULL comments are included, to encourage commenting.
 - handle dependancies for types better (use shell types)
 - handle SERIAL sequences better
 - improve and add to simple tests